-This free mind-bending, hyper-pop performance features a contemporary dancer fitted with motion capture technology, who projects fantastical digital avatars of the artist that materialise as deranged deities, Manga-inspired mutants and cyborgs.
-Live-streamed from Chronus Art Centre in Shanghai, this experimental performance presents a darkly humorous virtual world where the audience and artist interact through a live chat.
+This mind-bending, hyper-pop performance was a unique, one-time event.
+It featured a contemporary dancer fitted with motion capture technology, who projected fantastical digital avatars of the artist that materialised as deranged deities, Manga-inspired mutants and cyborgs.
+Live-streamed from Chronus Art Centre in Shanghai, this experimental performance presented a darkly humorous virtual world where the audience and artist interacted through a live chat.

-Delusional World is commissioned by ACMI, Arts Centre Melbourne, Asia TOPA and Exhbitionist, in collaboration with curator Mathew Spisbah, Chronus Art Centre and Meta Objects.
-It is presented as part of Asia TOPA 2020.
+Delusional World was commissioned by ACMI, Arts Centre Melbourne, Asia TOPA and Exhbitionist, in collaboration with curator Mathew Spisbah, Chronus Art Centre and Meta Objects.
+It was presented as part of Asia TOPA 2020.

 Lu Yang's brilliant multimedia work explores sexuality and mortality through kitsch and Manga references